Service Level Agreement

 Update

-Generic adjustment(s) and/or addition(s) to the Application.
+Generic adjustment(s) and/or addition(s) to the Service.

 Request for Change

-Request for a change or a wish.
+Request for change or wish.

 Question